-Note: if 'LPR Port' is not available, you need to install 'Print Services for Unix'.
+Note: if 'LPR Port' is not available, you need to install 'Print Services for Unix' from the Windows CDrom.

-Finally within the next dialog box, enter the two requested parameters:
+Finally within the next dialog box, enter the two parameters requested:

 - name or address of the server providing LPD: AX3000 IP address - name of printer or print queue of that server: this is the 'Printer Port Name' AX3000 Set-Up parameter (see Chapter 2.2).